svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 ```

 The `tok_symbol` function checks if the next character in the stream
 is a valid beginning character for a symbol.
-If it is it loops through
+If it is the function
-the string as long as each character it looks at is a valid *inner*
+loops through the string as long as each character it looks at is a
-symbol character.
-As soon as a non symbol character is found the loop
+valid *inner* symbol character.
+As soon as a non symbol character is
-exits and the valid characters are taken out from the stream (using
+found the loop exits and the valid characters are taken out from the
-`get`) and added to the result `res` pointer provided.
-From this code
+stream (using `get`) and added to the result `res` pointer
-you can also see that `tolower` is used on the symbols.
-This means
+provided.
+From this code you can also see that `tolower` is used on
-that the strings `APA` and `apa` refer to the same symbol in lispBM.
+the symbols.
+This means that the strings `APA` and `apa` refer to the
+same symbol in lispBM.

 ```
 int tok_string(tokenizer_char_stream str, char **res) {